IIIF/api/image_api/image_api_1.2.md

 http://www.example.org/image-service/abcd1234/info.json
 ```

 For each image made available, the server, prefix and identifier components of the information request must be identical to those for the image request described above.
-It is recommended that if the image’s base URI is dereferenced, then the client should either redirect to the information request using a 303 status code (see [Section 6.1][27]), or return the same result.
-See [Section 5.1 - Image Information Request][14] for more information.
+It is recommended that if the image’s base URI is dereferenced, then the client should either redirect to the information request using a 303 status code (see [Section 6.1 - Successful Responses](#61-successful-responses)), or return the same result.
+See [Section 5.1 - Image Information Request](#51-image-information-request) for more information.

 ### 2.3.
 Capabilities Request URL Syntax